Wandalen/wTesting/doc/visual/feature/RequestResponseAPI.md

 ## Abstract
-Puppeteer classes that allows send and intercept requests.
+How to send and intercept requests using Puppeteer.

 [Puppeteer Request](https://pptr.dev/#?product=Puppeteer&version=v2.0.0&show=api-class-request)